Was there a cause of the universe?

 These mathematical arguments all support premise (2); ‘the universe began to exist.’

-Which leads us to premise (3): ‘Therefore the universe had a cause.’
+Which leads us to the conclusion (3): ‘Therefore the universe had a cause.’
 This premise depends completely on premise (2).
-We have confirmed premise (2) and therefore we can conclude that premise (3) is correct.
+We have confirmed premise (2) and therefore we can conclude that conclusion (3) is correct.

 If the universe had a cause we rightly ask ourselves, what sort of cause?
 This is where philosophy and science come together to point to an uncaused and eternal, non physical cause.